-According to the American Cancer Society, more than 190,000 new cases of prostate cancer are diagnosed in the U.S. each year.
+More than 190,000 new cases of prostate cancer are diagnosed in the U.S. each year, according to the American Cancer Society.
 Fortunately, there is a lot you can do to keep your prostate healthy as you age—and stay ahead of the game.
 Here's what Christopher Saigal, MD, an assistant professor of urology at UCLA's Jonsson Cancer Center, says to do:

 1. Keep a healthy weight and exercise regularly.